r3ap3rpy/r3ap3rpy.github.io/index.md

  - [Personal Site](http://r3ap3rpy.pythonanywhere.com/)

 ## There are some repositories here which you can browse!
+ - [This](/ParsingConfig) repository holds a demo for the configparser module!
  - [This](/bottle-web-framework) repository allows you to interact with the [bottle](https://bottlepy.org/docs/dev/) module to create powerfull webapps.
  - [This](/anywherepython) repository allows you to interact with the [PythonAnywhere](https://www.pythonanywhere.com) API
  - [This](/flask-app-status) repository is a demo for the app status backend and simple frontend!